Skip to main content

 • /

-Awarded annually for outstanding contributions by community organisations or groups in the preservation, recording and sharing of Queensland history.
-This Award celebrates the people involved in projects that help Queenslanders better connect with their stories, both past and present.
+The John Oxley Library Community History Medal recognises outstanding contributions by community groups or organisations in the preservation, recording and sharing of Queensland history.
+The Medal celebrates the people involved in projects that help Queenslanders better connect with their stories, both past and present.

 Supported by the Queensland Library Foundation.